dknoester/ealib/INSTALL.md

 ### Step 1: XCode

-Install XCode aa from the AppStore.
+Install XCode 11.0 from the App Store.

 Verify that the command-line tools are installed:
 ```bash